malisper/Clint/README.txt

 Definitions: Clint refers to the interpreter level Common Lisp while ICL refers to the implementation Common Lisp.

-Conventions: Anything whose name begins with cl, is defined at the ICL level, is equivalent to the ICL's version without the cl prepended, but instead acts at the Clint level.
+Conventions: Anything whose name begins with cl: is defined at the ICL level, is equivalent to the ICL's version without the cl prepended, but instead acts at the Clint level.
 For example, cl-intern is an ICL procedure, but will intern a symbol into Clint instead of the ICL.